-- Hungary ranks among the poorest EU Member States.
+Hungary ranks among the poorest EU Member States.
 Based on our real per capita consumption we are in the seventh-lowest position within the EU.
-Although we are far better off than we were at the time of our EU expansion, we are nowhere near the point where we can fully exploit our opportunities. - As compared to countries with a similar income level and considering our possibilities, during the last decade and a half Hungary has performed roughly 30% below its potential in terms of economic growth.
+Although we are far better off than we were at the time of our EU expansion, we are nowhere near the point where we can fully exploit our opportunities.
+As compared to countries with a similar income level and considering our possibilities, during the last decade and a half Hungary has performed roughly 30% below its potential in terms of economic growth.
 In other words, there is plenty of unexploited potential in the Hungarian economy.
 As a result of the decline in the working-age population and of technological progress, our performance thus far will most likely result in us falling even further behind: That is why we need to revitalise the economy.
-The examples of successful countries prove that our policy decisions and institutions do indeed matter, and that there are distinctly bad and good economic policies. - ➤ The economic success stories that we know to have three features in common: 1) a well-working market

-- economy; 2) effective public services that facilitate the operation of an efficient market economy; 3) a sufficiently large-scale investment into human resources and innovation.
+The examples of successful countries prove that our policy decisions and institutions do indeed matter, and that there are distinctly bad and good economic policies.
+The economic success stories that we know to have three features in common: 1) a well-working market economy; 2) effective public services that facilitate the operation of an efficient market economy; 3) a sufficiently large-scale investment into human resources and innovation.
 Successful countries typically have better institutions and better-trained populations.
-The key to growth is that the country "rushes ahead" in certain areas as compared to its level of wealth, that is it sacrifices and invests in these areas disproportionately relative to its existing economic capacities there is a good chance that its economic growth will quickly catch up. - In the following, we will highlight the main factors that stand in the way of economic growth, and then we will proceed to make recommendations that show how the economy could be revitalised.
+The key to growth is that the 6 country "rushes ahead" in certain areas as compared to its level of wealth, that is it sacrifices and invests in these areas disproportionately relative to its existing economic capacities - there is a good chance that its economic growth will quickly catch up.
+The examples of successful countries prove that our policy decisions and institutions do indeed matter, and that there are distinctly bad and good economic policies.
+In the following, we will highlight the main factors that stand in the way of economic growth, and then we will proceed to make recommendations that show how the economy could be revitalised.
 Our recommendations are informed by insights learned from the economic success stories of other countries.
 Our goal is to ensure that over the next decade Hungary can successfully leave behind the ranks of the poorest EU Member States.

-► II.
-AT THE STARTING LINE IN THE RACE FOR GROWTH - WHAT STANDS IN THE WAY OF INCREASING OUR WEALTH?
+2. AT THE START LINE IN THE RACE FOR GROWTH - WHAT STANDS IN THE WAY OF INCREASING OUR WEALTH?
+The main factors holding back Hungarian economic growth are readily identifiable, and identifying them helps pinpoint where we need to intervene to stimulate and boost the Hungarian economy:

-- The main factors holding back Hungarian economic growth are readily identifiable, and identifying them helps pinpoint where we need to intervene to stimulate and boost the Hungarian economy: - 1.
-The quality of the state: Today, the Hungarian state is large and very active, but compared to its size and the level of Hungary's development, it performs abysmally.
-The size of the state is typically large in wealthier states, but generally the quality of the services it provides is high, too. - 2.
-The budget structure disincentivizes growth: We spend too much on the operations of the state, micromanaging the economy and leisure activities, while at the same time we spend too little on education, health and other factors that could boost our competitiveness.
+Today, the Hungarian state is large and very active, but compared to its size and the level of Hungary's development, it performs abysmally.
+The size of the state is typically large in wealthier states, but generally the quality of the services it provides is high, too.
+7